Newcastle Inner City Bypass

-Newcastle Inner City Bypass is a freeway in Newcastle and Lake Macquarie, New South Wales, Australia.
-Originally cobbled together from a collection of arterial roads, it has been slowly upgraded and lengthened in sections over the years to a motorway-standard bypass through the inner western suburbs of Newcastle.
+Newcastle Inner City Bypass is a highway in Newcastle and Lake Macquarie, New South Wales, Australia.
+Originally cobbled together from a collection of arterial roads, it has been slowly upgraded and lengthened in sections over the years.

 Route

 The road is divided into five sections.
 The first, and southernmost, section is the West Charlestown Bypass, a 6.5 km freeway standard road, which commences at the intersection with Pacific Highway at Bennetts Green and heads in a northerly direction.
 The second section leads up the ridge and consists of parts of Charlestown Road and Lookout Road as a divided dual-carriageway arterial road.
 The third section, currently under construction, will be a freeway diverging from Lookout Road near the intersection of McCaffrey Drive, skirting around the west of John Hunter Hospital to join the next section at Newcastle Road.
 The fourth section is a freeway-standard bypass of Jesmond from Newcastle Road continuing north, and the fifth section is a freeway extension from the northern end of the Jesmond Bypass to terminate at the intersection with Pacific Highway at Sandgate.

 With the third section of the route not yet completed, a more circuitous route through suburban roads remains in use for the gap between the second and fourth sections.
 From the end of the Charlestown Bypass, it is necessary to follow Lookout Road, which becomes Croudace Street, before turning left onto Newcastle Road.
-Approximately 1.3 km after turning left, the Inner City Bypass is rejoined by turning right at the Jesmond roundabout.
+Approximately 1.3 km after turning left, the Inner City Bypass is rejoined by turning right at the former Jesmond roundabout.